 For example, it’s quite likely that you’ve had to take time off work.
 This may be the result of being unable to work due restricted movement or because you’re simply in too much pain, but either way it’s likely you’ll have received less pay.

-If you’re thinking of making a claim, the first step is relatively straightforward – simply use one of our secure online forms on this page or call a legal adviser free on 0800 234 6438 to get in contact.

-From there, you’ll speak to an expert about your accident and resulting injuries.
-They’ll advise you whether you have a claim, and can pass you on to a personal injury solicitor to handle your case.

-ii | For example, it’s quite likely that you’ve had to take time off work.
-This may be the result of being unable to work due restricted movement or because you’re simply in too much pain, but either way it’s likely you’ll have received less pay.

-If you’re thinking of making a claim, the first step is relatively straightforward – simply use one of our secure online forms on this page or call a legal adviser free on 0800 234 6438 to get in contact.
+If you’re thinking of making a claim, the first step is relatively straightforward – simply use one of the secure online forms on this page or call a legal adviser free on 0800 234 6438.

 From there, you’ll speak to an expert about your accident and resulting injuries.
 They’ll advise you whether you have a claim, and can pass you on to a personal injury solicitor to handle your case.